lifewatch/phyto-plankton-classification/README.md

 **Project:** This work is part of the [DEEP Hybrid-DataCloud](https://deep-hybrid-datacloud.eu/) project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 777435.

-This is a plug-and-play tool to train and evaluate an image classifier on a custom dataset using deep neural networks.
+This is a plug-and-play tool to train and evaluate an phytoplankton classifier on a custom dataset using deep neural networks.

 You can find more information about it in the [DEEP Marketplace](https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-phyto-plankton-classification.html).